jamesholcombe/dash-arcgis-open/README.md

 **This library is not in any way affiliated with either ESRI or Plotly.**

 This is simply the result of a programmer frustrated by the decision to make Dash ArcGIS a part of the pay-to-use Dash Enterprise.
+I am Far from a react expert so contributions are more than welcome.

 ## Resources